 - Diffusers should be positioned to deliver cool air directly to the IT equipment.
 At a minimum, diffusers should not be placed such that they direct air at rack or equipment heat exhausts.

 - Blanking panels are fundamental to efficient airflow control in server racks.
 On the front of server racks, unused rack spaces (open areas) are covered with blanking plates so that air passes through the equipment rather than around it.
 Blanking panels decrease server inlet air temperatures as well as increase the temperature of air returning to the CRAC, both of which improve operational efficiency.
 (See Figure 7 and 8 below.)
 BNY Mellon, an ENERGY STAR certified data center, employed blanking panels as part of their energy efficiency upgrades.
-See their case study and public service announcement recognizing them as a Low Carbon IT Champion.

 - Structured cabling systems can eliminate disorderly and excess cables that might constrain exhaust airflow from rack–mounted equipment.
 In addition, cutting cables and power cords to the correct length will provide more room for air to flow away from the back of the rack.
 (See Figures 9 and 10 below.)